Best hot spots to visit in the Balearic Islands

 - Cala d’Or Marina

 - Cala Major Marina

 - S’Arenal Marina

-Not quite as busy as Mallorca or Ibiza.
-Menorca is a nature lovers delight.
-Declared as a reserve by UNESCO, the island has perfectly preserved wilderness landscapes to the north, and peaceful coves with crystal clear waters and fine sandy beaches in the south.
+Not quite as busy as Mallorca or Ibiza, Menorca is a nature lover’s delight.
+Declared as a reserve by UNESCO, the island has perfectly preserved wilderness landscapes to the north.
+Additionally, it offers peaceful coves with crystal clear waters and fine sandy beaches in the south.

 Visit the magical city of Ciutadella, with its charming and colorful alleys, and the Santa Maria Cathedral, with its Gothic architecture.
 For those who prefer hiking on foot, the Cami de Cavalls offers different trails to explore the island.

 - Palma Marina